lafusew/gokeep/README.md

 - stop
 - forget (remove encryption key from memory)

+You'll also be able to use the 1 command at the time (requiring your master keyworld for each cmd).

 ## Todo

-- [x] CRUD SQL Method mapped to /data public functions
-- [ ] All prompt UI use case abstracted.
+- [x] Be able to keep the app up and running
 - [ ] Encryption / Decryption
-- [ ] Keep the app up and running (currently shutting down after cmd execution)
 - [ ] Static web GUI served on a localhost server